 INTERESTED IN RESEARCHING, TEACHING, OR STUDYING IN ONE OF 140+ COUNTRIES FOR A YEAR AFTER YOU GRADUATE?

-Join Undergraduate Research and Fellowships during the week of March 30-April 3, 2020 for an in-depth exploration of the Fulbright U.S. Student Program.
-Through a variety of information sessions and workshops interested students can discover the many wonderful opportunities offered, learn about the application process and application timeline, and hear first hand experiences from those who have recently returned from their fellowship year.
+Join Undergraduate Research and Fellowships during the week of March 30-April 3, 2020 for an in-depth, virtual exploration of the Fulbright U.S. Student Program.
+Through a variety of virtual information sessions and workshops interested students can discover the many wonderful opportunities offered, learn about the application process and application timeline, and hear first hand experiences from those who have recently returned from their fellowship year.

-All students are welcome to come to one or all of the Fulbright focused sessions this week.
-No registration is necessary.
+All students are welcome to remotely attend one or all of the Fulbright focused sessions this week.

 2020 Session Schedule

-Join URF in welcoming representatives of IIE's Fulbright Outreach and Recruitment team to campus to share country updates, program trends, and answer questions from interested students and prospective candidates for the 2021-2022 cycle.
+Join URF in welcoming representatives of IIE's Fulbright Outreach and Recruitment team to virtually share country updates, program trends, and answer questions from interested Columbia students and prospective candidates for the 2021-2022 cycle.

 I’m interested in teaching English abroad, but I’ve never taught before!
 How can I create a strong application?
 Teaching experience is not a requirement for the Fulbright ETA!
 In other words, whether you have significant or scarce teaching experience, you can be a competitive candidate for this award.
 Join us to learn more about the Fulbright application process and, specifically, the English Teaching Assistantship.
 In this session, URF will discuss how to put your best professional candidacy forward, and how to frame your undergraduate experience in ways that speak to your potential as a teacher.